-Tour leader: David Eppenberger, Past President Swiss Ag Journalists SAJ

-The Central Plateau (Mittelland) stretches from Lake Geneva in the southwest to Lake Constance in the northeast.
-It is the most densely populated region in Switzerland, and agriculture is practiced on about half of the area.
+Tour leader: David Eppenberger, Past President Swiss Ag Journalists SAJ from Lake Geneva in the southwest to Lake Constance in the northeast.
+It is the most densely populated region in Switzerland. and agriculture is practiced on about half of the area.